Negative balance on credit cards

 There are several reasons your credit card might have a negative balance:

-A returned item refund – the refund may have come through after you paid off last month’s credit card balance.
+- A refund for a returned item – the refund may have come through after you paid off last month’s credit card balance.

 - Statement credit – if you have a rewards card that offers cashback, the amount you’ve earned may have been credited to your card account.

-How can you fix a negative balance on your credit card?
+How can I fix a negative balance on my credit card?

 Spend it

-You could use the extra credit to make purchases on your card.
+You could use the extra credit to make purchases on your card as you normally would, until the balance is no longer negative.
 Just be careful not to ‘overspend’, knowing your card is in credit.

 Ask for a credit balance refund